mrhaydendp/Linux-Tools/README.md

 # Linux Tools
-A collection of scripts for Ubuntu based distros.
+A collection of scripts for Ubuntu based distros (for now).
+To run use `sudo curl -sSL rawlinktoscript | bash` or download and `chmod +x` then run.

 ## Proton-GE Updater
 Checks for updates and installs tha latest version of Proton-GE